grz0zrg/fas/README.md

 **Note** : Monophonic mode granular synthesis is not implemented.

-**Note** : Real-time grain sample change on note-on may result in crackles, this is an implementation issue, FAS abruptly end the grain whose sample changed (the new grain directly replace the old one).
+**Note** : Real-time grain sample change on note-on may result in crackles, this is an implementation issue, FAS abruptly end the grain whose sample changed (the new grain immediately replace the old one).

 #### Window type